 \subsection{Millimetre emission}

-Fig.\,\ref{fig:alma} shows the ALMA 3.1 mm continuum emission towards \src.
-Two sources were detected within the FoV of ALMA. \src\ was detected at a significance level of $\sim$15$\sigma$.
+Figure\,\ref{fig:alma} shows the ALMA 3.1 mm continuum emission towards \src.
+Two sources were detected within the FOV of ALMA. \src\ was detected at a significance level of $\sim$15$\sigma$.
 The other source, which we designate \srcmm\ following the naming convention of new sources discovered by ALMA, is located $\sim$22\arc\ south-east of \src\ and was detected at a significance level of $\sim$9$\sigma$.
-The panels on the right of the figure display the zoom-in maps around each source, with the continuum image obtained with natural weighting displayed in color scale and the black contours derived from the image with \texttt{robust=0}.
-Table\,\ref{tab:alma_res} reports the peak coordinates, the peak intensity, the integrated flux, and the deconvolved size obtained by fitting a two-dimensional Gaussian function to the high-resolution image (\texttt{robust=0}).
+The panels on the right of the figure display the zoom-in maps around each source, with the continuum image obtained with natural weighting displayed in colour scale and the black contours derived from the image with \texttt{robust=0}.
+Table\,\ref{tab:alma_res} reports the peak coordinates, the peak intensity, the integrated flux, and the deconvolved size obtained by fitting a 2D Gaussian function to the high-resolution image (\texttt{robust=0}).

-The 3.1-mm continuum emission from \src\ has a compact shape with some elongation towards the southeast (shown in the top right panel of Fig.\,\ref{fig:alma} using black contours).
+The 3.1 mm continuum emission from \src\ has a compact shape with some elongation towards the south-east (shown in the top right panel of Fig.\,\ref{fig:alma} using black contours).
 The millimetre continuum emission peaks $\sim 6.3\times10^{15}$~cm $\times$ $4.2\times10^{15}$~cm) at a distance of 1.37\,kpc (this is approximately 7$\times$10$^4$ times the orbital separation of the system; \citealt{archibald13}).
-The emission from \srcmm\ also appears compact (see the bottom right panel of Fig.\,\ref{fig:alma}).
-The 2D Gaussian fit yields a point-like source with a FWHM as large as $0.39''\times0.22''$ (see Table\,\ref{tab:alma_res}).
+The emission from \srcmm\ also appears compact (see the bottom-right panel of Fig.\,\ref{fig:alma}).
+The 2D Gaussian fit yields a point-like source with a full with at half maximum as large as $0.39''\times0.22''$ (see Table\,\ref{tab:alma_res}).
 The results of the searches for counterparts of this source at other wavelengths are reported in Appendix\,\ref{sec:appendix}.

 To determine the spectral index of \src\ within the ALMA bandwidth, we imaged the continuum emission from the lower and upper sidebands, which have central frequencies of 91.47886\,GHz and 103.5115\,GHz, respectively.
 The resulting spectral index is $-0.1\pm0.8$, which is consistent with previous reports for the average cm emission \citep{deller15,bogdanov18}.